erickbytes/lofipython/content/blog/troubleshooting-tracebacks-to-resurrect-a-web2py-app.rst

   :alt: unable to parse csv Python fix with TextIOWrapper

-After adding the above code to my web2py app's objects.py file, the csv importer completed my datavase import of new tame impala songs.
+After adding the above code to my web2py app's objects.py file, the csv importer completed my database import of new Tame Impala songs, successfully imported an from my development environment.
 Mission accomplished.

 I successfully imported the new songs to my app and brought the code forward into future Python versions.
 Keeping up with this project over the years shows how maintaining an app across different Python versions